 Murray and Murray's Viewpoint:

 We find ourselves at the crossroads between misguided American medicine and a misguided FDA.
-We allow for the use of too much antibiotics.
-The agribusiness has been saving money on livestock in the short run, but we will all be seeing cost of this policy in our health care costs as we encounter the long term effects.
+We allow for the use of too many antibiotics.
+The agribusiness has been saving money on livestock in the short run, but we will all be seeing the cost of this policy in our health care costs as we encounter the long term effects.

 Antibiotic-resistant bacteria-often called "superbugs"-are entering the nation's food system and endangering consumers at an alarming rate, according to researchers who analyzed data from the federal government.

 The Environmental Working Group said Monday that it had parsed studies from the National Antimicrobial Resistance Monitoring System published in February.